¿Cuáles son las mejores alternativas de paja ecológicas?

 • Tip: Choose silicone-tipped versions to protect teeth and reduce noise.

-1. Glass
+1. Vaso

 • Ventajas: Elegant look, allows visible drink flow, dishwasher-safe.

-• Cons: Breakable, heavier than other options.
+• Contras: Breakable, heavier than other options.

-• Best For: Home bars, smoothie enthusiasts.
+• Mejor para: Home bars, smoothie enthusiasts.

-1. Silicone
+1. Silicona

 • Ventajas: Flexible, portable (often collapsible), kid-friendly.